kddubey/cappr/docs/source/design_choices.rst

 The HuggingFace interface requires that the ``model_and_tokenizer`` input is set up in a particular way.
 It looks like many other tools solve this problem by creating a loading function or method which does the required set up.
 Its returned object is internal to the package.

-I don't like this solution because it sacrifices some user conveniences.
-The user can't easily use their package-specific initialization method (which usually comes with a helpful docstring), or copy-paste initialization code from elsewhere.
-This design also forces the user to potentially re-load the model if they're using it elsewhere and the package doesn't internally cache it, which costs a lot of time.
+I don't think this extra abstraction is necessary.
+And it comes at the small cost of requiring the user to learn a new way to load their model.

 Instead, ``cappr.huggingface`` lets the user initialize the object however they want.
 It then internally sets it up as required, rolling back these changes when finished.
 This